garnajee/garnajee.github.io/content/posts/reverse-drivers.md

 #### 2.1.
 Evaluation of Microsoft's Response

-Microsoft's response to driver vulnerabilities primarily revolves around certification programs such as the Windows Hardware Quality Labs (WHQL) and Extended Validation (EV).
+Microsoft's response to driver vulnerabilities primarily revolves around certification programs such as the *Windows Hardware Quality Labs* (WHQL) and *Extended Validation* (EV).
 While these programs aim to ensure driver compatibility and security, their effectiveness remains limited.
 Recent attacks have demonstrated that certified drivers may still harbor vulnerabilities, as Microsoft's certification process does not comprehensively scrutinize driver code for potential flaws.

 #### 2.2.
 Current Research Efforts and Limitations

 Despite concerted research efforts, the field of Windows driver vulnerability mitigation faces significant challenges.
 Existing tools and methodologies, while valuable, often fall short of providing comprehensive solutions.
-Automated vulnerability assessment tools, such as Popkorn and Screwed Drivers, offer insights into potential vulnerabilities but lack the capacity to analyze both Windows Driver Model (WDM) and Windows Driver Framework (WDF) drivers effectively.
+Automated vulnerability assessment tools, such as `Popkorn` and `Screwed Drivers`, offer insights into potential vulnerabilities but lack the capacity to analyze both Windows Driver Model (WDM) and Windows Driver Framework (WDF) drivers effectively.

 ### 3. Strategies for Vulnerability Assessment and Mitigation